MDMOIZ1309/CapstoneTalentTrack/README.md

 ## 📊 Features in Progress
 Upcoming modules planned for full release:
 - Job Listings and Filtering by Verified Skills
-- Interview Preparation and Mock Tests
+- Interview Preparation
-- Advanced Analytics Dashboard
+- Enhancing UI

 ---